LittleWalter/up/README.md

 By default, `up` only tracks its own path history.

-To capture and track global path histories, use the `up_passthru` helper function by adding aliases to your `.bashrc` and `.zshrc`.
+To capture and track global path histories, use the `up_passthru` helper function by adding aliases to `.bashrc` and `.zshrc`.

 ```bash
 alias cd='up_passthru cd'  # cd